renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_is_hyperlink <hyperlink string>
 ```

-Checks if given string is a regular hyperlink (anchor, button, raw link).
+Checks if a given string is a regular hyperlink (anchor, button, raw link).
 Testable (true – the string is a correct hyperlink).

 ---